ecmwf/ecflow/docs/tutorial/advanced_topics/introducing-zombies.rst

 - Server crash and recovered :term:`check point` file is out of date
 - Machine crash

-How can zombie's be handled?
+How can zombies be handled?
 -----------------------------

 The default behaviour for init, complete, abort and wait child commands, is to **block** the job, and for event, label, meter to continue(fob).
 (With **fob**, the job no longer blocks, but the server will not change the node tree)